 At Fitzpatrick Lentz & Bubba our Real Estate, Land Use & Development practice is one of the cornerstones of our success.

-Some of the largest and best-known projects in eastern Pennsylvania were accomplished with the legal and project leadership of FLB.
-For nearly thirty years, our attorneys have been intimately involved in processing approvals for commercial, industrial and residential projects, working closely with local and state government agencies in development and construction projects.
-Our clients include local, regional and national developers and retailers and commercial and industrial businesses.
+For nearly thirty years, our attorneys have been intimately involved in obtaining approvals for commercial, industrial and residential projects, working closely with local and state government agencies in development and construction projects.
+Our clients include local, regional and national developers and retailers and commercial and industrial businesses as well as building and property owners.
 The practice has also developed an expertise in representing wireless communication companies in zoning, land use and leasing matters.

-FLB’s attorneys assist its clients through all levels of the land use approval process.
+FLB’s attorneys assist its clients through all levels of the zoning and land use approval process.
 The practice’s services include:

 Our attorneys work closely with our real estate clients in acquisitions, sales, development financing, exchanges and all manner of real estate-related transactions.
 We routinely guide our clients with permitting and entitlements, taking the process through governmental approvals, and assist in overseeing development of projects large and small, through commencement of construction and to post-development project completion.
 In addition to our strong land use, subdivision and zoning practice (which includes local, state and federal agency and environmental matters), we provide counsel in the areas of leasing, licensing and tax assessment appeals.